 HOOKIPA to Present a Trial in Progress Poster on its Prostate Cancer Phase 1/2 Clinical Trial at ASCO

-NEW YORK and VIENNA, Austria, April 26, 2023 (GLOBE NEWSWIRE) -- HOOKIPA Pharma Inc. HOOK ‘HOOKIPA'))), a company developing a new class of immunotherapeutics based on its proprietary arenavirus platform, today announced that a Trial in Progress poster on its ongoing Phase 1/2 clinical study (NCT05553639) of HB-300 in prostate cancer has been accepted for presentation at the 2023 American Society of Clinical Oncology (ASCO) Annual Meeting, taking place June 2-6, 2023.
+/EIN News/ -- NEW YORK and VIENNA, Austria, April 26, 2023 (GLOBE NEWSWIRE) -- HOOKIPA Pharma Inc. (NASDAQ: HOOK, ‘HOOKIPA’), a company developing a new class of immunotherapeutics based on its proprietary arenavirus platform, today announced that a Trial in Progress poster on its ongoing Phase 1/2 clinical study (NCT05553639) of HB-300 in prostate cancer has been accepted for presentation at the 2023 American Society of Clinical Oncology (ASCO) Annual Meeting, taking place June 2-6, 2023.

 “We’re excited to present an overview of our ongoing HB-300 Phase 1/2 clinical trial at ASCO,” said Joern Aldag, Chief Executive Officer at HOOKIPA.
 “HB-300 is our second oncology immunotherapy program currently in the clinic.
 We look forward to sharing more about this novel compound as we seek to address unmet clinical needs in prostate cancer.”